Archaeological travel guide to ancient Vesali (Waithali), the second capital of the Rakhine people in western Myanmar over 1000 years ago.

 Through the countryside were vast tracts of farmland, a new rail route being built, and the occasional roadside drink stand.
 The route wasn’t overly difficult, and most of it was very flat.
 The only complications were the trucks and motorcycles which all competed for space on the single-lane road.
 And, as per Murphy’s Law, many always seemed to show up at the same time.

-If that is what they consider “well-preserved”, what spectacular state must they say the fully-standing ruins of Mrauk U to be in?
+At the time, my experience with city walls was almost entirely limited to the reconstructed walls of Chiang Mai in Thailand and the walls I had seen in Mrauk U. My initial reaction was that if what they consider “well-preserved”, what spectacular state must they say the fully-standing ruins of Mrauk U to be in?

-A pagoda-style towered temple had been growing on the horizon for some time, and now I was finally there.
-A sign in the front said, once again, it was the Great Vesali Image.
-However, up close the temple was not how it had looked on the horizon.
-While it looked as if a wall from the ancient city still surrounded the building, its walls and roof were made of the kind of rusty, bent metal sheets I’m used to seeing as common construction of slums in Bangkok.
+A tiered, red temple reminiscent of a pagoda tower had been growing on the horizon for some time, and now I was finally there.
+A sign in the front confirmed that I had arrived at the Great Vesali Image.
+However, up close, the temple was not how it had looked in the distance.

-Inside were white tiled floors and ceilings, faux-golden pillars, and a man eager to show me to the Buddha image.
+In stark contrast to the building’s weathered exterior, inside were polished white tiled floors and ceilings, faux-golden pillars, and a man eager to show me to the Buddha image.
 Telling me the ancient date already posted outside and then himself marvelling at its height, he left to return to the tiled hall.

-I’ve seen a good number of Buddha statues in Asia, seeing as they are everywhere, but stylistically I often can’t tell the differences between them.
-That said, legend has it that this image was cut from a single piece of stone by the Rakhine king to appease his Indian wife after an identical Buddha image being shipped from her home in India was lost to the river near Mrauk U.
+However, the Great Vesali Image has its own legend behind it, as the monk was all too happy to explain.
+As the story goes, this image was cut from a single piece of stone by the Rakhine king to appease his Indian wife after an identical Buddha image being shipped from her home in India was lost to the river near Mrauk U.

 I continued down the ever-diminishing dirt road until it came to what I supposed was a bridge.
 The foundation of either a collapsed or unfinished bridge stood up from the small creek and was crossed by a series of rotting boards and 2 beams of broad metal.
 I wasn’t taking the bike across there.